Copper Criteria

 Take It

-Handler offers something to their dog.
-They should take it using their mouth and hold it for 5 seconds.
+Dog is offered any kind of item.
+They then take it using their mouth and hold it for 5 seconds.

 Through

-Dog walks through handler's legs and comes out the other side.
+Starting behind the handler, the dog walks through their legs and comes out the other side.

 TikTok Star